NCAR/AVAPS-adi-hdl/docs/library/i3c_controller/i3c_controller_core.rst

 .. hdl-component-diagram::

 The I3C Controller Core peripheral forms the heart of the I3C Controller.
-It is responsible for handling a I3C Controller commandsand translates it into low-level I3C bus transactions.
+It is responsible for handling a I3C Controller commands and translates it into low-level I3C bus transactions.

 Files
 -------------------------------------------------------------------------------